-Discussions around the proposed re-organisation of Local Authority boundaries continues and if implemented will constitute a significant change in structure and service delivery.
-Leisure services in RCT have a good track record of working in partnership with neighbouring Local Authorities and share similar values and aspirations for the service.
-It would provide opportunities for more integrated regional service provision along with the challenges of re-structuring the management of the services.
+Discussions around increased partnership working between Local Authorities and other regional service providers continue.
+Leisure Services in RCT have a good track record of working in partnership with neighbouring Local Authorities and share similar values and aspirations for the service.
+It would provide opportunities for more integrated regional service provision along with the challenges of developing new ways of working.

 As documented there is a rising older population as a % of the total population and this increases the pressure on NHS and social care services.
-The Social Services and Wellbeing (Wales) Act 2014 provides a new legal framework for social care in Wales.
+The Social Services and Well-being (Wales) Act 2014 provides a new legal framework for social care in Wales.
 The framework focuses on local authorities and health agencies helping citizens to achieve independence and well-being.

-The Social Services and Well-being (Wales) Act 2014 will integrate social services and make provision for:
+The Social Services and Well-being (Wales) Act 2014 will integrate social services and makeprovision for:

-- Improving the well-being outcomes for people - The co-ordination and partnership of public authorities with a view to improving the wellbeing of people
+- Improving the well-being outcomes for people - The co-ordination and partnership of public authorities with a view to improving the well-being of people